bentomhall/nih-system/homebrewery/world/people.md

 {{note
 #### Lineage Restrictions
-Unlike some settings, Dawn of Hope naturally restricts what lineages exist, because each one has a place in the world and access from other D&D settings is entirely cut off by the Crystal Sphere.
-As a result, the default is that no lineage not mentioned here is designed to be played on Quartus.
+Unlike some settings, Dawn of Hope naturally restricts what lineages exist, because each one has a place in the world and access from other settings is entirely cut off by the Crystal Sphere.
+As a result, the default is that all lineages not mentioned here are present on Quartus.

 And yes, these lineages have ability score increases.
 I don't play with Tasha's ability score customization options.
 Keep them or not, your choice.
 }}